Stunning finale in Championship play-off race

 "The new ownership, Doug [King], must be thanking his lucky stars.
 Hopefully we are three games away from something really, really special."

-The Sky Blues will face Middlesbrough for a place at Wembley, with the first leg on Sunday.
+The Sky Blues will again face Middlesbrough, this time for a place at Wembley, with the first leg on Sunday.

 The play-offs have provided plenty of drama since their inception in 1986-87, but have plenty to live up to after an unforgettable last day of the regular Championship campaign.